vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 ## Introduction

 <img src="images_chair/pillow_with_sensor.jpg" alt="Zigbee chair occupancy sensor" height="150px" style="margin-left:15px;float:right"/>
-For my home office I want a way to detect if I'm there behind the desk.
+For my home office I want a way to detect if I'm there behind my desk.
+So I can automate my desk peripherals as heater, monitor power, desk light and phone charger.

 To detect that, it's possible to use a motion sensor, to detect when you also sit still on a chair, it's better to use a presence sensor.
 The downside with one of those is, they will also detect animals or blowing fans and are more expensive.
-And they detect a wide range and not only the chair occupancy.
+They detect a wider range and not only the chair occupancy.\
+I also use this room when I'm not at my desk then I don't need all these things powered up.

 ---
 ## My solution

+So I found the solution in this "hack".
-This "hack" uses a contact sensor connected to a car seat sensor to detect if a chair is occupied, exactly what I needed!
+It uses a contact (or leak) sensor connected to a car seat sensor to detect if a chair is occupied, exactly what I needed!

 Other purposes for this sensor are: